 The price of recyclables—as with any commodity—rises and falls; in late 2008, the price of everything from recycled paper to polyethylene plastic to steel fell due to a decrease in demand.
 As the economy improves, prices will rise again.
 What will likely not change is the steadily rising cost of new landfills.

 The Edmonton Waste Management Centre (EWMC) is the jewel in the city’s waste-treatment crown, self-described as “North America’s largest collection of modern, sustainable waste processing… facilities.”
 Such is its paradigm-shifting power that TV networks and documentarians from across the world have visited.
 The EWMC houses a materials recovery facility (where 40,000 tonnes of recyclables are sorted and baled), a 25-hectare composting facility (where non-recyclables are turned into 80,000 tonnes of compost every year) and, as of March 2008, an electronics recycling plant.
 The $10-million e-waste facility has capacity sufficient to handle all of western Canada’s e-waste; aside from generating revenue, it also means that Albertans no longer contribute to the misery of workers in China’s e-waste industry.
-The CBC’s Rick Mercer filmed a segment of his Report at the EWMC, calling the facility’s small mountains of computer monitors, hair dryers and photocopiers “apocalyptic” and noting: “I could spend all day here… just smashing things.”
+The CBC’s Rick Mercer filmed a segment of his Report at the EWMC, calling the facility’s small mountains of computer monitors, hair dryers and photocopiers “apocalyptic” and noting: “I could spend all day here… just smashing things.”garbage in a landfill

 Edmonton’s innovativeness isn’t limited to recycling and composting.
 Since 1992, Clover Bar landfill has been mined for gas; enough is captured each year to power 4,600 homes.
 In addition, much of the 40 per cent of Edmonton’s waste that is currently landfilled will soon be “gasified,” turned into a synthetic gas which is later converted to methanol and ethanol.
 The world’s first industrial-scale municipal waste-to-energy initiative, the facility will be operational by the end of 2010 and should help the City achieve a 90 per cent diversion rate, reduce GHG emissions—and enable its remaining garbage trucks to fill up with fuel made from the very trash they once collected.